akvorado/akvorado/console/data/docs/01-install.md

 start procedure](00-intro.md#quick-start).
 This documentation assumes you are running the `docker compose` setup.

-If you want to compile the Docker image yourself, you can use `docker build -f docker/Dockerfile -t akvorado:latest .`.
-Then, in `docker-compose.yml`, replace `ghcr.io/akvorado/akvorado:latest` by `akvorado:latest`.
+If you want to compile the Docker image yourself, you can use `make docker`.

 ## Pre-built binary